Non-Muslim Family Law Application in Qatar

 What should you NOT do?

 - Do not assume Sharia law automatically applies to you if you are non-Muslim.
-You may have the option to use your own national law.
+You have the right to request your own national law — but you must actively assert this right.

 - Do not ignore the mixed-marriage rules.
-They can affect the validity of your marriage in Qatar.
+They affect the validity of your marriage in Qatar and the law that governs your children's status.

-- Do not die without a will in Qatar.
-Without one, Sharia inheritance rules may be applied by default regardless of your religion.
+- Do not die without a will registered in Qatar.
+Without one, Sharia inheritance rules may be applied by default regardless of your religion — this is the most common mistake expatriates make.